MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    Now we pause execution at the breakpoint specifically if a division by 0 is attempted.

-1. To debug the program, press **F5**, or choose the **Local Windows Debugger** toolbar button that has the green arrow icon.
+1. To debug the program, press **F5**, or select the **Local Windows Debugger** toolbar button that has the green arrow icon.
 In your console app, if you enter something like "5 - 0", the program behaves normally and keeps running.
 However, if you type "10 / 0", it pauses at the breakpoint.
 You can even put any number of spaces between the operator and numbers; `cin` is smart enough to parse the input appropriately.

    :::image type="complex" source="./media/calculator-debug-conditional.gif" alt-text="Video showing the program execution paused at the conditional breakpoint.":::
    The user enters 5 - 0.
 The app outputs: Result is 5.
 The user then enters 10/0 and because the condition for the conditional breakpoint is met, execution stops on the line: result = c.Calculate(x, oper, y);